rais1712/proyekMagang/replit.md

 **Target SDK:** 34 (Android 14)

 ## Current State
-This is a GitHub import that has been configured to run in the Replit environment.
-The project can be built to generate an APK file that can be installed on Android devices or emulators.
+This is a GitHub import that has been configured for the Replit environment.
+The Android SDK has been installed and configured.
+However, **the codebase currently has compilation errors** that need to be fixed before an APK can be generated.

+### Known Issues
+The imported code has several compilation errors including:
+1. **Missing utility classes**: `UiStateHelper`, `AppUtils`, `PlaceholderDataGenerator`, and `Extensions` are referenced but implementations may be incomplete
+2. **Missing layout files**: `ActivityUpdateProfileBinding` and some fragment layouts are referenced but not found
+3. **Model inconsistencies**: Some view models use outdated field names that don't match the current domain models
+4. **Import errors**: Missing imports in several ViewModel and Activity files

+These appear to be pre-existing issues in the imported repository and will need to be fixed to successfully build the application.

 ## Project Architecture